SPCLEAN/SPCLEAN.github.io/_awards/awards-1.md

 ---
-title: "Conference Proceeding talk on VTC2021-Spring"
-collection: talks
-type: "Conference proceedings talk"
+title: "Spark Awards"
 permalink: /awards/awards-1
-venue: "IEEE 93rd Vehicular Technology Conference (VTC2021-Spring)"
+venue: "Huawei Technologies Company "
-date: 2021-04-25
+date: 2023-07-03
-location: "Virtual Conference"
+location: "Beijing"
 ---

 This is a presentation for the work "TC-MIMONet: A Learning-Based Transceiver for MIMO Systems with Temporal Correlations" online for VTC2021-Spring.